Stempniak scores twice, Hurricanes down Canadiens 4-1

+MONTREAL (AP) -- Trying to keep pace in the postseason race, the Carolina Hurricanes took care of business in an arena at which they haven't had much luck recently.

-MONTREAL (AP) -- Lee Stempniak scored twice and the Carolina Hurricanes defeated the Montreal Canadiens 4-1 on Thursday night to extend their point streak to nine games and keep their playoff hopes alive.
+Lee Stempniak scored twice and the Carolina Hurricanes defeated the Montreal Canadiens 4-1 on Thursday night to extend their point streak to nine games and keep their playoff hopes alive.

+''We're a confident group and we think we can get into the playoffs,'' Stempniak said. ''We're getting better as the season is going along.
+We've been on a good run here.
+We're playing complete games and we're not giving up much.''

 Elias Lindholm and Jeff Skinner also scored for the Hurricanes, while Eddie Lack stopped 21 shots.